azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ```

 > Notice how, apart from the couple of extra elements at the end, the baseline set is pretty much a list of 'ResourceType'
-and 'ControlIds' for that resource...making it fairly easy to customize/tweak your own org baseline.
+and 'ControlIDs' for that resource...making it fairly easy to customize/tweak your own org baseline.
 > Here the name and casing of the resource type name must match that of the policy JSON file for the corresponding resource's JSON file > in the SVT folder and the control ids must match those included in the JSON file.

 > Note: Here we have used a very simple baseline with just a couple of resource types and a very small control set.